UnsaRenah/portfolio/README.md

 Data Analyst
 ------------

-I am a motivated beginner data analyst with a solid foundation in SQL, Python, and data visualisation.
+I am a motivated data analyst with a solid foundation in SQL, Python, and data visualisation.
 I am passionate about transforming raw data into actionable insights and thrive on solving problems with a detail-oriented approach.
 Committed to continuous improvement, I consistently seek opportunities to expand my skills and drive meaningful, data-informed decisions.

 *   🌍  I am a based in Newcastle Upon Tyne
 *   ✉️  You can contact me at [unsarg18@gmail.com](mailto:unsarg18@gmail.com)